eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

   First of all, we see the *staticmethod* and :func:`~eagerx.core.register.spec` decorators.
   You are probably familiar with the first one, but the second might need some explanation.
   We use the :func:`~eagerx.core.register.spec` decorator to create an identifier for this bridge, i.e. "OdeBridge".
-  Also, it will allow us to directly modify default bridge parameters that are stored in the *spec* object of type :mod:`~eagerx.core.specs.BridgeSpec`.
+  Also, it will allow us to directly modify default bridge parameters that are stored in the *spec* object of type :class:`~eagerx.core.specs.BridgeSpec`.
   Note that we first need to run :func:`~eagerx.core.specs.BridgeSpec.initialize` to set the default arguments.
   Custom arguments correspond to the arguments of the :func:`~eagerx.core.entities.Bridge.initialize` method as we will see later on.